Accessibility: Our Approach

 Designing for everyone

-Passenger delivers user experience improvements based on research and trials to identify the needs of users and our customers under a continuous improvement development programme.
+Passenger delivers customer experience improvements based on research and trials to identify user needs under a continuous improvement development programme.

 Information and user interface components must be presented to users in ways they can perceive.